Put your job-search knowledge to the test with our resume quiz.

 3. 16 seconds

-Yes, you read that correctly.
-According to an eye-tracking study by job board Ladders, the average recruiter spends a mere six seconds scanning a resume before deciding if the candidate could be a good fit for the position.
-In other words, you have six seconds to make the right impression with employers.
+Yes, you read that correctly; the average recruiter spends less than 10 seconds scanning a resume before deciding if the candidate could be a good fit for the position.
+In other words, you have mere seconds to make the right impression on employers.

 Ditch this generic resume objective statement with its fluffy adjectives in favor of a compelling professional summary, also known as a career statement or career summary, that explains the type of position you're targeting and why you're qualified to land such a role.

-Click on the following links for more job search tips on how to write an effective resume professional summary.
+Click here for more specific job-search tips on how to write an effective resume professional summary.

 1. Core Competencies